calebmkim/mysportsblog/content/blog/historical-nba.md

 Probably Lebron's best individual season and team ever.
 Lebron was MVP, Finals MVP, and 2nd in DPOY, and the Heat won 66 games including a 27 game win streak (2nd longest win streak all time).
-The reason why they're behind the Spurs is that the 2012-2013 Spurs came close (and probably should have) beaten them---this was the [Ray Allen](https://www.youtube.com/watch?v=tr6XsZVb-ZE) series, and I think the following year's version of the Spurs team definitely got better (and then, as mentioned, easily beat the Heat the next year).
+The reason why they're behind the Spurs is that the 2012-2013 Spurs came close (and probably should have) beaten them---this was the series [Ray Allen](https://www.youtube.com/watch?v=tr6XsZVb-ZE) made a last-second three to save the Heat.
+And I think the following year's version of the Spurs got better and, as mentioned, easily beat the Heat in the following NBA Finals.

 **4. '15-'16 Cavs**